Here are the remaining undefeated DII football teams in 2019 | NCAA.com

-West Florida stunned the DII football world with an upset of undefeated, reigning champion Valdosta State in the second round of the 2019 NCAA DII tournament.
-That leaves five undefeated teams looking to claim the national championship on Dec.
+West Florida stunned the DII football world with an upset of undefeated, reigning champion Valdosta State in the second round of the 2019 NCAA DII tournament ending one team's perfect season.
+The next week, the Argos upset Lenoir-Rhyne's undefeated run.
+That leaves three undefeated teams looking to claim the national championship on Dec.
 21 in McKinney, Texas with an unblemished record.

 DII UPSET: How West Florida stunned Valdosta State in the second round

 Let's take a look at those teams.
-Note, this is through the second round of the playoffs where Texas A&M-Commerce also pulled off an upset, ending Colorado School of Mines quest for perfection.
+Note, this is through the third round of the playoffs.
 Check back for the updated list each week of the NCAA DII football championship tournament.

 THE DII FOOTBALL CHAMPIONSHIP: Updates, bracket, and schedule for the full tournament